The Best Audition Songs for Lucky Stiff – by Character

 Do you have an upcoming audition for Lucky Stiff?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Lucky Stiff, broken down by character.

-Since Lucky Stiff is a musical from the 1980s, the following songs are from pre-contemporary shows as well (between the 1970s-1990s).
-In addition, there are lots of comedic vibes below in order to match the style of the show.
+Since Lucky Stiff is a 1980s musical, the following songs are from shows between the 1970s – 1990s.
+There are also lots of comedic selections below to match the musical’s style.

 Step 1: Read your audition details